-BU-521 Organizational Leadership 4.0 00001 organizational Zeadership 110
+Organizational Leadership 4.0 Organizational Leadership

 This course will analyze the impact of leadership on organizational effectiveness.
 It will attempt to differentiate between a leader and a manager, and how each can be vital to an organization's success.
 Students will also learn new attributes of successful leaders, including interpersonal skills, attitudes, and behaviors, which can facilitate effective leadership within different types of organizations.
 Prerequisite: None